 Our executive officers are appointed by, and serve at the discretion of, our Board of Directors.
-Robert W.B.
-Kits van Heyningen is the brother of Martin A. Kits van Heyningen.
 Kathleen Keating, our senior director of creative and customer experience, is the wife of Martin A. Kits van Heyningen.

-Information regarding Bruce J. Ryan, our Class III director being renominating for election, whose term expires at the 2017 annual meeting, is presented above under the heading "Proposal 1 - Election of Directors."
+Information regarding Mark S. Ain and Stanley K. Honey, our Class I directors being renominated for election, whose term expires at the 2018 annual meeting, is presented above under the heading "Proposal 1 - Election of Directors."
 Our other directors and executive officers are as follows: